tdecon/CommodityBoomsAndBusts/README.md

 CommodityBoomsAndBusts

-Replication files for "Commodity booms and busts in emerging economies"
+Replication files for "Commodity booms and busts in emerging economies", Journal of International Economics

 Paper available at:
 https://www.sciencedirect.com/science/article/pii/S0022199617301630

 Please cite as follows:
 Drechsel, T. and S. Tenreyro (2018).
 Commodity booms and busts in emerging economies.
-Journal of International Economics 112, 200ñ218.
+Journal of International Economics 112, 200-218.

 Overview: